wezell/com.dotcms.rest.page/README.md

-## Exports I needed to get this to work
+## Exports needed to get this to work
 ```
 javax.management,
 javax.servlet.resources,